ketchup-guild/ketchup-waiter/docs/hide_and_seek/HideAndSeek.md

-# mtib's Hide & Seek

-Inspired by Jet Lag: The Game's hide and seek series.

-## Overview

-This variant of the game is meant to be played in a single afternoon in Copenhagen, with 4–8 people.
-It needs to be simple, and ideally make each round take 1–3 hrs.
-There is one team of hiders (1 or more people) and one ore more teams of seekers (1 or more people).
-The teams of seekers compete to find the hiders as fast as possibile.

-Components:

-- Discord bot
-- Rules website

-## Discord bot

-Bot commands to:

-- register players
-- register or shuffle teams
-- randomly pick hiding team
-- start hiding period

-Starting the hiding period creates channels for each seeking team which contains them and the hiding team members.
-In each team channel the bot will regularly post updates:
-The hiding team has 45 minutes to get to their hiding area.
-The hiding area is defined as 500 meters centered on the nearest Metro station.
-At least one member of each team of seekers must share their location with the hider in the team's channel.
-Once they are within 500 meters of the hiders the endgame starts.
-During the endgame the hiders are not allowed to move.

-- after the 45-minute hiding period is over, the seekers are allowed to start moving and ask their first question
-- every 15 minutes after that: each seeker team is allowed to ask a question until the hiders are found

-Then there is a command to finish the game when a team of seekers has found the hiding team, this posts in all hiding team channels and now allows all remaining hiding teams to ask questions every 5 minutes

-From now on, until all seeking teams have posted that they found the hiders the bot will post the same reminder from above every five minutes, allowing them to ask many questions.

-Then there is a command to randomly pick the next hiding team (out of the teams that have hidden the least so far).

-## Questions

-After the bot notifies the seeking team channel, the seeking team can ask a question in their channel with the hiders.
-The hiders have to respond in the channel the question was asked within 10 minutes after the question was answered or incur a 30-minute penalty.
-If a seeker team does not ask a question within the 15-minute window, the question is expired, i.e., you can't save up questions.

-### Temperature

-- Out of two places the seekers have been in within the last 30 minutes, ask which one is closer to the hider.
-    - Example: Out of the Central Station and Trianglen Station, which is closer to you?

-### Comparison

-- Does the most recently taken transport line service the station or stop the hider is hiding at.
-    - Example: Does the M1 service your stop.
-- Is the hiding team closer to water than the seekers?
-    - Example: We (the seekers) are 300 meters from our closest body of water are you (the hiders) closer than that to your closest body of water.
-    - This distance is as the crow flies: use "Measure Distance" on Google Maps to determine this accurately.
-- Is the hiding team more northern or southern than the hiding team right now?
-- Is the hiding team more eastern or western than the hiding team right now?

-### Radar

-The seekers can pick the size of the radar from the list below, and ask if the hiders are within that distance from the seekers' current position:
+# Copenhagen Hide & Seek

+*Inspired by Jet Lag: The Game's hide and seek series*

+## Game Overview

+A thrilling urban hide and seek game designed for 4-8 players in Copenhagen, played in rounds of 1-3 hours each.
+The game features one hiding team and multiple seeking teams competing to find the hiders as quickly as possible.

+## Teams & Setup

+- Players are divided into multiple teams (numbered or named)
+- One team is randomly selected as hiders
+- Remaining teams become seekers
+- Teams can have one or more players
+- Game coordination happens through a Discord bot

+## Game Flow

+### 1. Hiding Phase (45 minutes)

+- Hiding team gets 45 minutes to reach their hiding location
+- Hiding area must be within 500 meters of a Metro station
+- Seekers must wait during this phase

+### 2. Seeking Phase

+- Seekers can start moving after the hiding phaseends
+- Each seeking team must share their location in their team channel
+- When seekers get within 500m of hiders, "endgame" begins
+    - Hiders must stay completely still during endgame
+    - No moving, getting up, or turning around

+### 3. Question System

+- Seeking teams can ask one question every 15 minutes
+- Questions must be answered within 10 minutes
+    - 30-minute penalty for late answers
+- Questions cannot be saved up or banked
+- After one team finds the hiders, remaining teams can ask questions every 5 minutes

+## Question Types

+### Temperature Questions

+- Compare two locations the seekers have visited in the last 30 minutes
+- Example: "Which is closer to you: Central Station or Trianglen Station?"

+### Comparison Questions

+- Transport line service verification
+- Water proximity comparisons (measured as crow flies)
+- North/South position comparison
+- East/West position comparison

+### Radar Questions

+Ask if hiders are within a specific radius:

 - 500m
 - 1km